Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 06 — Common mistakes

-Common Mistakes in GMAT Graphics Interpretation
+Common Mistakes in GMAT GI Questions

-GI errors fall into three consistent categories — knowing which type you are prone to makes practice more efficient.
+GI errors fall into three consistent categories.
+Knowing which type you are prone to makes practice more efficient.

 Misreading the Graph